 Data-driven storytelling has become the new language for organizations.
 Tableau generates visualizations in the form of understandable dashboards, reports, and worksheets.
-This paves way for the easy reading of complex data without any technical knowledge and draws insights beneficial for the revenue and growth of the business.
+This paves a way for the easy reading of complex data without any technical knowledge and draws insights beneficial for the revenue and growth of the business.

 Check this out for more clarity on what Tableau is:

 Difference Between Power BI and Tableau

 Every enterprise has its own set of goals and targets set to increase its revenue and drive its growth in the right direction.
 We will discuss the difference between Tableau and Power BI in some important areas where they show major contrast in helping organizations achieve their goals.
-Let’s get into Power BI vs Tableau in various distinct aspects.
+Let’s get into this Power BI vs Tableau comparison matrix based on distinct aspects.

 Tableau is much more expensive compared to Power BI.
-This point actually is a deal-breaker for many firms as the costs are on the opposite ends of the spectrum.
+This point is a deal-breaker for many firms as the costs are on the opposite ends of the spectrum.
 Anyone looking for an affordable option, the choice is clear.
-Hence, most of the startups opt for Power BI and later upgrade to Tableau on a need basis.
+Hence, most of the startups opt for Power BI and later upgrade to Tableau when the need arises.

 2. Data Visualization

 When it comes to visualization, the best tool in the market today is Tableau.
 No questions to ask!
 It can break down large datasets into simpler visualizations and provide users with better drill-down features.
 Whereas, Power BI makes its mark on data manipulation, reporting, and predictive modeling.

 Tableau comes first when considering deployment flexibility as it has more cloud-based and on-premises options.
-Power BI, on the other hand, can also have both on-premise and cloud.
-In the cloud, it is only limited to Azure.
+Power BI, on the other hand, also has both on-premises and cloud versions.
+However, in the cloud, it is only limited to Azure.

 4. Complex Data Handling Capacity